cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ## Examples

-In the following example, a study is created "by hand", i.e. you specify each task and measure in the study.
+In the following example, a study is created "by hand", i.e. you specify each trigger, task and measure in the study.

 ```dart
 // Import package